port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/basic-example.md

 ## Basic Pod and ReplicaSet solution

-In the following example you will export your Kubernetes `Replica Sets` and `Pods` to Port, you may use the following Port blueprint definitions, and `config.yaml`:
+In the following example you will export your Kubernetes `Replica Sets` and `Pods` to Port, you may use the following Port blueprint definitions, and exporter configuration:

 - **Deployment config** - will represent replica sets from the K8s cluster;
 - **Deployed service pod** - will represent pods from the K8s cluster.